soyboyxyx702/codechallengedns/README.md

 Configuration:

-The following entry in run-dnscache.sh specifies the list of cache servers and whether we are running a distributed cache service or the default one:
+The following entry in run-dnscache.sh specifies the list of cache servers and whether we are running a distributed cache service or the default one :

     $ CACHE_SERVERS_LIST_FILE_PATH="cacheservers.list"
     $ export DISTRIBUTEDCACHE=1
     $ export DISTRIBUTEDCACHESERVERSFILE=$CACHE_SERVERS_LIST_FILE_PATH